ssbc/jitdb/README.md

 space.
 Maps don't store empty values meaning they are also a good fit for sparce indexes such as vote links.

+It is possible specifiy where in the target the prefix buffer should be constructed from using `prefixOffset`.
+This is useful for targets that starts with a common prefix such as % in order to increase the information amount.

 ## Low-level API

 First some terminology: offset refers to the byte position in the log